telerik/winforms-docs/gridview/hierarchical-grid/self-referencing-hierarchy.md

 1\.
 Create a data source with an appropriate structure where each data record contains `Id` that serves as a unique identifier for the record and `ParentId` that determines the parent of the data record.
 In our case this is a business object of type `FileSystemItem` that can serve as a folder and as a document.

+>important All parent identifiers must be positive numbers.

 {{source=..\SamplesCS\GridView\HierarchicalGrid\FileSystemItem.cs region=fileSystemItem}}
 {{source=..\SamplesVB\GridView\HierarchicalGrid\FileSystemItem.vb region=fileSystemItem}}